This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Cool before using: Let the filling cool completely before adding it to your pie crust or desserts.
+• Cool completely: Let the filling cool before adding it to a pie crust or dessert.

 a jar of strawberry pie filling.